 In the Atlantic herring (Clupea harengus) the swim-bladder extends to the head, where it is directly connected to the inner ear (Blaxter et al., 1981).
-The audiogram of Atlantic herring was measured by Enger (1967), showing that it is sensitive to higher frequencies than cod and salmon (Figure 6).
+The audiogram of Atlantic herring was measured by Enger (1967), showing that it is sensitive to higher frequencies than cod and salmon (Figure 4).

 The Atlantic herring produces sound by releasing air bubbles from the anal duct (Wahlberg and Westerberg 2003, Wilson et al., 2004).
-This creates a pulsed chirp consisting of a series of pulses with centroid frequencies ranging from 3 to 5.1 kHz and a source level ranging from 55 to 90 dB re 1 $\mu$ Pa rms (Wahlberg and Westerberg, 2003).
+This creates a pulsed chirp consisting of a series of pulses with centroid frequencies ranging from 3 to 5.1 kHz and a source level ranging from 55 to 90 dB re 1 μPa rms (Wahlberg and Westerberg, 2003).
 The biological relevance of these sounds is still unclear, but it may be associated with group coherence in schooling behaviour (Wilson et al 2004).

 Shads, such as allis shad (Alosa alosa) and twaite shad (Alosa fallax) belong to a Clupeid (herring family) subfamily (Alosinae).
 This subfamily is remarkable as it contains the only fish species that has been documented to detect ultrasound (Mann et al., 2001).
-Hearing has not, to our knowledge, been investigated in allis shad or twaith shad, however the hearing sensitivity of the American shad (Alosa sapidissima) has been investigated and is presented in Figure 6 (Mann et al., 1997).
+Hearing has not, to our knowledge, been investigated in allis shad or twaith shad, however the hearing sensitivity of the American shad (Alosa sapidissima) has been investigated and is presented in Figure 4 (Mann et al., 1997).
+At low frequencies its hearing sensitivity is likely masked resulting in increased thresholds compared to Atlantic herring, but though the threshold is relatively high at high frequencies, allis and twaith shad have been documented to react behaviourally to ultrasonic clicks in the frequency range mimicking an oncoming predator (Wilson et al., 2008, 2011; Gregory and Clabburn, 2003).